Chambers of Commerce

 The U.S. Chamber works closely with a nationwide network of state and local chambers.
 Through this strong partnership, the U.S. Chamber has broad reach and deep relationships in communities across the country.
 In turn, state and local chambers have a powerful advocate in Washington.
 Together, we promote policies that create healthy business climates, from legal reform and smart regulation to workforce development and infrastructure.

-WASHINGTON, D.C.—The U.S. Chamber of Commerce recently welcomed 12 new executives to its Chamber of Commerce Committee of 100 (CCC100).
+The U.S. Chamber of Commerce recently appointed Ashli Watts, President and CEO of the Kentucky Chamber, as its new Chair of the Chamber of Commerce Committee of 100 (CCC100).